RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

 ### Bluetooth Connection Modes

-There are three BLE modes in RAK4600 from the firmware V3.0.0.6 on, the **Peripheral Mode**, the **Central Mode** and the **Beacon Scan Mode**.
-You can change the work mode of RAK4600’s BLE using the commands provided below which is defined [here](../../RAK4600-Module/AT-Command-Manual/)
+There are three BLE modes in RAK4600 from the firmware V3.0.0.6: the **Peripheral Mode**, the **Central Mode**, and the **Beacon Scan Mode**.
+You can change the work mode of RAK4600’s BLE using the commands provided below, which is defined in the [AT Command Manual](../../RAK4600-Module/AT-Command-Manual/).

 ```sh
 at+set_config=ble:work_mode:X:Y